Coave Therapeutics

 Venture Round in 2021

 EyeD Pharma SA is a pharmaceutical company based in Liège, Belgium, specializing in the development and commercialization of innovative drug products for ophthalmology.
-The company focuses primarily on the treatment of glaucoma, a condition traditionally managed through daily eye drop administration.
-EyeD Pharma aims to enhance the quality of life for patients by creating therapies that reduce side effects associated with existing treatments.
-In collaboration with ophthalmologists, the company offers new treatment options and surgical products, helping to improve clinical practices and provide therapeutic assistance that is currently lacking in the market.
+The company focuses primarily on the treatment of glaucoma, a condition historically managed with daily eye drops.
+EyeD Pharma aims to enhance the quality of life for patients by reducing the side effects associated with traditional therapies.
+In collaboration with ophthalmologists, the company offers new treatment options and surgical products that improve clinical practices and provide therapeutic assistance that is currently lacking in the market.
+Through its efforts, EyeD Pharma seeks to advance the standard of care in ophthalmology.

 Egle Therapeutics